mnielsen/neural-networks-and-deep-learning/README.md

-# Code samples for "Neural Networks for the Determined"
+# Code samples for "Neural Networks and Deep Learning"

-This repository contains code samples for my (forthcoming) book on "Neural Networks for the Determined".
+This repository contains code samples for my (forthcoming) book on "Neural Networks and Deep Learning".

 As the code is written to accompany the book, I don't intend to add new features.
 However, bug reports are welcome, and you should of